nmfs-ost/asar/README.md

 This package is currently in development.

-Use this repository as one would a package.
 Download using the directions below and fill in `create_template.R` function with the desired parameters (follow example below) to create a template quarto document to be rendered to create a stock assessment report.

-Please refer to examples below on how to utilize both options.

 The goal of ASAR is to automate stock assessment reports for NOAA science centers so they are reproducible and cohesive across the nation.
 This project intends to create a streamlined workflow that allows the analyst to create a customized report tailored to their needs and requirements by the SSC, council, or other regional management organizations.